When it comes to making a successful podcast, we have many questions:

 - The workshop, mindset and work effort that you need to achieve success – the more focused effort you will put the better your podcast will be

-How the origins and history of podcasting determined the shape and success factors behind modern podcasting shows
+How the origins and history of podcasting determined the shape and factors of what creates a modern-day successful podcast

-Let’s start at the beginning because to fully understand what creates a successful podcast.
-We need to quickly review the origins and check what made the predecessor of podcast successful.
+Let’s start at the beginning because to fully understand what creates successful shows.
+We need to quickly review the origins and check what made the predecessor of the podcast so popular.

 What is a podcast?